-If you have private networking enabled, you may use it to expose some servers to the Internet while limiting access to others on the private network.
-For example, you may want your web server exposed on port 80 or 443 while keeping your database access restricted to only the private network.
+If you have private networking enabled, you may use it to expose some instances to the Internet while limiting access to others on the private network.
+For example, you may want your instance exposed on port 80 or 443 while keeping your database access restricted to only the private network.
 One complication of this configuration is how to access your private instances without a floating IP address.
 The answer to that is to use a jump host.

 How it works

 A jump (or bastion) host acts as a middleman for all traffic to your non-public instances.
 It is easy to set up using SSH and its configuration options.

 The first thing you want to do is to make sure you have an instance running with a floating IP address.
 This could be any DreamCompute instance with a floating IP, but you’d typically use a dedicated jump host or your instance.
 Ensure you can SSH into that machine with your SSH key.
 View the following article for instructions on how to upload a public key to your DreamCompute dashboard:

 The following configuration shows an SSH config file (~/.ssh/config) on a local machine so that it can connect first to a jump host called “jump”.
 Change $username to the default user for your image.